MINDFUL IN THE CITY

 Nothing.

-To stand in the presence of nothing is to return—to something beyond yourself, to the source you came from and are connected to.
-Fire takes what we cling to, reducing it to ash, but in its wake, space is made for what must come next.
-In love, birth, and death, we realize we belong to nothing in this world.
-Everything we hold onto—every person, every place, every moment—will change form…
+To stand in the presence of nothing is to return—to something beyond yourself, to the source you came from and remain connected to.
+Fire takes what we cling to, reducing it to ash, but in its wake, space emerges for what must come next.
+In love, birth, and death, we recognize that we belong to nothing in this world.
+Everything we hold onto—every person, every place, every moment—will change form.

 But nothing is not an end.
 It is a doorway.

 On the other side, the world dissolves into formless space.
 What the fire consumed disappears.
-But if you have the courage to stand in the embers, if you listen beyond your carefully constructed self, you will already know—nothing is ever lost.
+Yet if you have the courage to stand in the embers, to listen beyond your carefully constructed self, you will already know—nothing is ever truly lost.
 What you give back, the beauty of your life’s work, all of it will return—not as you expected, but in ways beyond imagining.

 And you will know.